mozilla/moz-forecasting/README.md

 Once the virtualenv is set up, a pipeline can be run locally with `uv run <PATH TO FLOW FILE> run`

+#### Running on local after setting up outerbounds
+When you set up outerbounds (see next section), a new metaflow config file is created.
+This means you'll be using Outerbounds' perimeters for authentication by default from then on.
+To use your local authentication, you want to make sure there is a file at `~/.metaflowconfig/config_local.json` that only has an empty json object in it (this might be created by default, if not you can create it yourself).
+You can then run with this local profile by doing: `METAFLOW_PROFILE=local uv run flows/ad_tiles_forecast.py run`.
+See: (https://outerbounds.com/docs/use-multiple-metaflow-configs/)

 ### On Outerbounds
 [Outerbounds](https://ui.desertowl.obp.outerbounds.com/dashboard/workspace) is used to run metaflow flows in the cloud.
 The code is run with a docker image via [kubernetes](https://outerbounds.com/engineering/deployment/gcp-k8s/deployment/).
 Currently an image that works with uv and metaflow can be found [here](https://hub.docker.com/repository/docker/jsnydermoz/moz-forecasting/general)  (TODO: build and push image in CI, have it go to mozilla GCR rather than Jared's dockerhub).